Equality and Diversity Policy

 - To comply with the general and specific duties of all UK Equal Opportunities Legislation.

-- To fulfill our statutory obligation to raise awareness of the policy to all staff, clients, and students.
+- To fulfil our statutory obligation to raise awareness of the policy to all staff, clients, and students.

 - To ensure that all potential, new and existing staff, clients, and students are informed of the policy and its implication.
 All students will be issued with a copy of the policy on registration, all job applicants will receive the policy when applying to work with us.